mozaik-association/mozaik/docs/1Memberships.md

 !!! abstract "The goal of membership lines"

     Membership lines enable you to do the follow-up the membership status of each contact as well as membership dates.
-You can easilly do some reporting by organising your members by membership states , local groups, type of memberships (prices), dates ,...
+You can easilly do some reporting by organising your members by membership states, local groups, type of memberships (prices), dates ,...
 <figure markdown>
 ![screenshot 8](img/screen8.png)
 <figcaption>New memberhsip line on the contact form & unique member number</figcaption>